jasonsbarr/how-to-think-like-a-programmer/manuscript/18-problem-solving.md

+# Solving Problems and Code Challenges

+## Preparing for The Technical Interview

+## How To Solve any Problem

-# Problem Solving Method and Patterns
+## Problem Solving Patterns